 Mycoplasma genitalium treatment

-M. genitalium can be treated with antibiotics.
+Mycoplasma genitalium can be treated with antibiotics.
 In the past, the preferred treatment was a single dose of the antibiotic azithromycin.
 But, recent studies have shown that this type of bacteria has become resistant to azithromycin, making it ineffective.

-Now, doctors test patients for M. genitalium bacteria to see if it has mutated into a variant resistant to azithromycin.
+Now, doctors test patients for Mycoplasma genitalium bacteria to see if it has mutated into a variant resistant to azithromycin.
 If it hasn't developed drug resistance, the recommended antibiotic treatment is doxycycline and azithromycin.
 If it has developed macrolide resistance, doctors recommend doxycycline and moxifloxacin.

-Is Mycoplasma genitalium a STD?
+Is Mycoplasma genitalium always an STD?

 Does Mycoplasma genitalium go away?